mattgodbolt/verisnake/design.md

 It needs to extend:
 - increment `head` and write the new direction into the `head` slot

+Vague plans of ins and outs:
+- in: start iteration
+- out: iteration over
+- in: x and y position
+- out: output is valid (x and y are a part of the snake)
+- out: full (no more room!)
+- in: in_x and in_y
+- in: new_head (in_x and in_y should be placed in the head position)
+- in: move_tail (tail should be updated)

 ### Drawing the screen

 Assuming 512 snake slots, and 8x8 grid, we're not going to be filing the screen all that much, which might make this game a bit easy.
-The 8x8 on vGA gives a play area of 80x60 (though we could restrict to a subregion).
+The 8x8 on VGA gives a play area of 80x60 (though we could restrict to a subregion).

 Either way, we get 800 cycles on VGA each line to be able to iterate over the 512 (if we do one a cycle).